processout/processout-python/README.md

-ProcessOut Python Server
+ProcessOut Python
 =====================

-This module manages invoices for the server-side of an application that uses the ProcessOut SDK.
+This package provides bindings to the ProcessOut API.
+Manage your callbacks, create new invoices, redirect your users to a newly generated checkout page and more.

 ProcessOut allows you to manage a lot of payment gateways such as PayPal, Crypto currencies, Payza or Dwolla, with no effort.